nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Deleting a meeting : `meeting delete`

-Deletes the specified meeting from Modduke.
+Deletes the specified meeting from Modduke, indentified by the unique combination of module and meeting name.

 Format: `meeting delete m/MODULE n/MEETING_NAME`